adamwojs/symfony-config-schema-gen/README.md

   -n, --no-interaction           Do not ask any interactive question -e, --env=ENV                  The Environment name. [default: "dev"]
       --no-debug                 Switches off debug mode.
-      --siteaccess[=SITEACCESS]  SiteAccess to use for operations.
-If not provided, default siteaccess will be used -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```